Dürrewiesen

-Dürrewiesen is a village in the large district town of Selb, in the Wunsiedel im Fichtelgebirge district of Bavaria, Germany.
+Dürrewiesen lit. 'dry meadows' is a village in the large district city of Selb, in the Wunsiedel im Fichtelgebirge district of Bavaria, Germany.

 Geography

 The village is located in the Eger valley, about 4 km from the center of Selb, with which it is connected by the Längenauerstraße and Am Schreinersteich.
 The Bundesstraße 93 runs west of the village.
 Dürrewiesen near the German-Czech border, which is located 2 km to the east.

 Infrastructure

 The outdated sewage pumping station in the Dürrwiesen/Längenau area was renovated in 2007 at the cost of 111,000 EUR.
 Among other things, the switchgear was updated to meet the new explosion protection standards.